Introduction to the Lunar Curriculum

 What is the Lunar Curriculum?

-The Lunar Curriculum is a pedagogical approach that builds upon pupils’ interests to inspire learning.
-This curriculum is underpinned by a set of non-negotiables based upon key knowledge and skills that will be taught to the children at agreed stages.
-At the heart of the Lunar curriculum is the requirement that pupils have to do something with their learning rather than just learn about something, it therefore makes learning active and authentic.
-Its focus is almost entirely on the ability to develop pupils’ knowledge, skills and understanding so that they leave school with skills that they will take to secondary school and beyond in their working life.
+The Lunar Curriculum is a pedagogical approach to teaching all subjects that builds upon pupils’ interests to inspire learning and make sure it is memorable over time.
+This curriculum is underpinned by a set of non-negotiables and teaches both key knowledge and skills progressively.
+Its focus is on pupils knowing and remembering more, building on prior learning so that they leave school ready for secondary education and beyond into their working life.
+Learning is active and authentic ensuring investment, not just engagement.
 Below you will find the aims and principles of the Lunar Curriculum.

 - Develop Life-skills which promote a love of learning